sunnyvalechha/Terraform/README.md

 # Terraform Commands:

     terraform init                        # Initialize the directory
+    terraform validate                    # check for errors
-    terraform plan                        # Shows the plan for what changes will be made in the infrastructure terraform apply                       # Apply the infra changes terraform validate                    # check for errors
+    terraform plan                        # Shows the plan for what changes will be made in the infrastructure terraform plan -out=/root/plan.txt    # Give the plan of infra changes in a specific file terraform apply                       # Apply the infra changes terraform destroy                     # Destroy the infra
-    terraform plan -out=/root/plan.txt    # Give the plan of infra changes in a specific file terraform show                        # Checks if state file is present terraform --help
+    terraform show                        # Checks if state file is present terraform --help
     terraform providers --help